 Combining century-old tradition with fresh, international flavors, New Haven’s food scene is a gastronomic goldmine.
 From Spanish to French, Cuban to Modern American and even Turkish, the Elm City offers something to please every palate.
 And though its pizza may be thin, its roots run deep.
 Not only is New Haven responsible for patenting ‘Apizza’, but it was also recently confirmed to be the ‘birthplace of the hamburger’ by the Library of Congress.
 And that’s only a small slice of the pie.

 From hyper-local hotspots like Claire’s Corner Copia to innovative, globally-inspired eateries like Barcelona – New Haven offers an array of options to please any palate, while adventurous eaters are invited to step up to the ‘plate’ with endangered crab at Miya’s Sushi, known worldwide for its unusually sustainable fare.
-And then there’s Caseus Bistro, No matter what you’re in the mood for, your taste buds won’t find innovative menu items like these anywhere else.
+No matter what you’re in the mood for, your taste buds won’t find innovative menu items like these anywhere else.

 Among the natural laws that govern the universe, one universal foodie edict remains: “You’re not legally allowed to love pizza if you haven’t eaten it in New Haven, Connecticut.” (via Thrillist)